Neuroimmunology-UiO/gather/README.md

 ---
 ### Quick Setup (macOS & Linux, via Docker – Recommended for Mac)

-To simplify installation and ensure reproducibility, we also provide a **Docker image**.
+We also provide a **Docker image**, which has been tested on MAC OS XX and Ubuntu 24.04.1 LTS.

 **Before you begin:**
 Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed on your system: